intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 issues with these kernels to the vendor.
 Its developers should look into the report and, in case it turns out to be an upstream issue, fix it directly upstream or forward the report there.
-In practice that often does not work out or might not what you want.
+In practice that often does not work out or might not be what you want.
 You thus might want to consider circumventing the vendor by installing the very latest Linux kernel core yourself.
 If that's an option for you move ahead in this process, as a later step in this guide will explain how to do that once it rules out other potential causes for your issue.